Matthew's Strategy for Metal Storm

 Metal Storm needs to design an underground weapon which can be buried along the hills of the forbidden zone in Pakistan.
 At night

-the weapon would be able to rise above ground and monitor peaks and valleys similar to a submarines periscope.
-When the enemy
+the weapon would be able to rise above ground and monitor peaks and valleys similar to a

 is identified the underground weapon would engage the enemy with deadly results.